lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 </script>
 ```

-We are making a `color` variable available to *any* child component that might want access to it, no matter how deep in the component hierarchy it appears. `child.vue` might look like this:
+We are making a `color` variable available to *any* child component that might want access to it, no matter how deep in the component hierarchy it appears. `Child.vue` might look like this:

 ```html
 <template>